-The School receives significant financial assistance from federal and state agencies in the form of grants.
-The disbursement of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and is subject to audit by the State Office of Auditor of Accounts and federal agencies.
-Any disallowed claims resulting from such audits could become a liability of the general fund.
+The School receives financial assistance from federal agencies in the form of grants.
+The disbursement of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit.
+Any disallowed claims resulting from such audits could become a liability of the School.
 The School's administration believes such disallowance, if any, would be immaterial.